 The flexibility of the Sports Media concentration allows plenty of space for experiential coursework, opportunities to apply what you have learned from all of your major courses.
 Here are some examples:

 - an internship for credit toward the concentration, required for some focal areas

 - a major project in one of the classes you take for the concentration or specialization

 - faculty-guided readings and independent projects

-- Regular opportunities to assist in the media coverage of IU sport events, made available to students on the Sports Media listserv.
+- regular opportunities to assist in the media coverage of IU sports events, made available to students on the Sports Media email listserv

 As you advance within Sports Media, your instructors, academic advisor, and course experiences will help you choose your specialization.

 Commonly pursued majors, minors and certificates